DanielHarrod/AppTestStudio/README.md

 In this example below with the first line R=36, B=30, G=35, X=951, Y=673, and POINTS = 5.
 Acceptable range for R would be any color between 36-5 to 36+5, Acceptable range for B would be any color from 30-5 to 30+5, and the acceptable range for G would be an color between 35-5 to 35 + 5.
 If the R and G and B are in that range the line would be considered true, this is applied to each line in the calculation.

-Every app is differnet, some apps I have found need at least 5 points on every event, while most others the colors remain the same over time.
+Every app is different, some apps I have found need at least 5 points on every event, while most others the colors remain the same over time.
 I would caution using very large numbers, I have not found a use case to go over 15.

 ![Image](https://appteststudio.b-cdn.net/Logic.png)